|Monday:||13:30 to 19:00|

 £45 – Approximately 30 minute appointment

-Please note that we accept cash or cheques only.
+Please note that we accept cash, credit cards, BACS or cheques.

 The initial Osteopathy consultation will involve a detailed case history and examination.

 You will normally be asked to undress to your underwear, and to perform a series of movements so your posture may be assessed.
 Then using palpation, points of excessive strain or weakness may be identified.
 A diagnosis will then be made and a treatment plan will be initiated.

 The treatment may consist of a range of techniques including: soft tissue massage, manipulation of joints, Cranial Osteopathy, adjustment of posture, and health education, including prescribing exercises.

 Osteopathy is patient centred, which means the treatment is geared to you as an individual.

 Most patients ‘self refer’ to an osteopath for treatment.